fhdsl/NIH_Data_Sharing/docs/index.md

 </div>

 <div class = question_box>
-**Does this apply to me?** This will apply to most NIH grants that create data, although some grant mechanisms and some data are exempt. **It is not required to share all data**, however a justification is required.
+**Does this apply to me?** This will apply to most NIH grants that create data (regardless of funding level), although some grant mechanisms and some data are exempt. **It is not required to share all data**, however a justification is required.
 Reasons not to share that are acceptable may be ethical, technical, or legal.
 </div>

 <div class = data>